Skanderbeg: War with Venice: 1447 to 1448

 At the beginning of the Albanian insurrection, the Republic of Venice was supportive of Skanderbeg, considering his forces to be a buffer between them and the Ottoman Empire.
 Lezhë, where the eponymous league was established, was Venetian territory, and the assembly met with the approval of Venice.
 The later affirmation of Skanderbeg and his rise as a strong force on their borders, however, was seen as a menace to the interests of the Republic, leading to a worsening of relations and the dispute over the fortress of Dagnum which triggered the Albanian-Venetian War of 1447–48.
 After various attacks against Bar and Ulcinj, along with Đurađ Branković and Stefan Crnojević, and Albanians of the area, the Venetians offered rewards for his assassination.
-The Venetians sought by every means to overthrow Skanderbeg or bring about his death, even offering a life pension of 100 golden ducats annually for the person who would kill him.
+The Venetians sought to overthrow or assassinate Skanderbeg by any means, even offering a life pension of 100 golden ducats annually for the person who would kill him.
 During the conflict, Venice invited the Ottomans to attack Skanderbeg simultaneously from the east, facing the Albanians with a two-front conflict.

 On 14 May 1448, an Ottoman army led by Sultan Murad II and his son Mehmed laid siege to the castle of Sfetigrad.
 The Albanian garrison in the castle resisted the frontal assaults of the Ottoman army, while Skanderbeg harassed the besieging forces with the remaining Albanian army under his personal command.
 On 23 July 1448, Skanderbeg won a battle near Shkodër against a Venetian army led by Andrea Venier.
-In late summer 1448, due to a lack of potable water, the Albanian garrison eventually surrendered the castle with the condition of safe passage through the Ottoman besieging forces, a condition which was accepted and respected by Sultan Murad II.
+On 31 July 1448, due to a lack of potable water, the Albanian garrison eventually surrendered the castle with the condition of safe passage through the Ottoman besieging forces, a condition which was accepted and respected by Sultan Murad II.
 Primary sources disagree about the reason why the besieged had problems with the water in the castle: While Barleti and Biemmi maintained that a dead dog was found in the castle well, and the garrison refused to drink the water since it might corrupt their soul, another primary source, an Ottoman chronicler, conjectured that the Ottoman forces found and cut the water sources of the castle.
 Recent historians mostly concur with the Ottoman chronicler's version.
 Although his loss of men was minimal, Skanderbeg lost the castle of Sfetigrad, which was an important stronghold that controlled the fields of Macedonia to the east.
 At the same time, he besieged the towns of Durazzo (modern Durrës) and Lezhë which were then under Venetian rule.
 In August 1448, Skanderbeg defeated Mustafa Pasha in Dibër at the battle of Oranik.
 Mustafa Pasha lost 3,000 men and was captured, along with twelve high officers.
 Skanderbeg learned from these officers that it was the Venetians who pushed the Ottomans to invade Albania.
 The Venetians, upon hearing of the defeat, urged to establish peace.
 Mustafa Pasha was soon ransomed for 25,000 ducats to the Ottomans.